 Oils can be quite heavy, so ease up on them and don’t have over 20-30% of your calorie intake coming from fat.

 6. Drink tea to help improve digestion

 There are many herbal teas which are able to aid in digestion and these can be consumed with meals.
-Ginger tea is great for improving digestion and reducing symptoms of nausea, bloating and gas.
+Ginger tea is great for improving digestion and reducing stomach pain and symptoms like nausea, bloating, and gas.

-If you think you’ve eaten too much, make a cup of ginger tea and in no time you’ll be feeling better.
+If you think you’ve eaten too much, make a cup of ginger tea and you’ll be feeling better in no time!

 They really do help, so give them a try if you haven’t already.

 7. Go easy with the beans

 Beans are great for you and are really filling.
 I love beans, and I eat them often!
 But if you’re not used to regularly eating legumes, they can sometimes cause stomach issues.